LIPP: Load-Aware Informative Path Planning with Physical Sampling: Analysis

-Additionally, it is worth noting that the path length can be explicitly controlled by introducing an additional linear constraint of the form $ \sum_{(u,v)\in\mathcal E} d_{uv}\,\chi_{uv} \le b, $ where $b$ is a user-specified path-length budget.
-By doing so, it limits the execution time of the selected path while still optimizing load-dependent energy without adding the number of decision variables nor significantly increasing the total time complexity.
-Thus, we not only establish theoretical bounds on execution time for any arbitrary graphs, but also provide a simple mechanism to regulate execution time explicitly.
+Finally, although we have defined a theoretical bound, the path length can also be controlled explicitly by adding the linear constraint $\sum_{(u,v)\in\mathcal E} d_{uv}\,\chi_{uv} \le b$ for a user-specified budget $b$.
+This limits execution time while still optimizing load-dependent energy, without increasing the number of decision variables.
+We thus obtain theoretical execution-time bounds for arbitrary graphs, together with a simple mechanism for regulating execution time directly.